 OCD is treated using a variety of traditional and holistic therapies.
 Some people benefit from medication, and others don’t.
 The research supports OCD medication as negatively reinforcing the behaviors thus making people treatment resistant.
 A consistently proven effective treatment for OCD is Cognitive Behavioral Therapy (CBT) and Exposure Therapy (and more specifically Response and Prevention Therapy).

-Holistic therapies, such as Neurofeedback, Biofeedback, Reiki, EFT/Tapping, and massage can also be good adjunctive therapies to help align the nervous system.
-Before a person can fully move forward in clinical therapy, they need to get the Central Nervous System (CNS) regulated.
+Holistic therapies, such as Neurofeedback, Biofeedback, EFT/Tapping, and massage can also be good adjunctive therapies to help align the nervous system.
+Before a person can fully move forward in clinical therapy, they need to calm the brain first.

 Exposure therapy is a type of treatment that was developed to help people confront their fears.
 Exposure therapy has been scientifically demonstrated to be a helpful treatment for a variety of issues, including Phobias, Panic Disorder, Social Anxiety Disorder, Obsessive-Compulsive Disorder, Post-Traumatic Stress Disorder, and Generalized Anxiety Disorder.